influxdata/telegraf/plugins/inputs/statsd/README.md

   ## Maximum socket buffer size in bytes, once the buffer fills up, metrics
   ## will start dropping.
 Defaults to the OS default.
   # read_buffer_size = 65535

+  ## Number of goroutines to be spun up to parse incoming messages.
+Raising
+  ## this limit will increase throughput of metric processing but also increase
+  ## CPU utilization.
+Default 1.
+  # max_parser_threads = 1
 ```

 ### Description